lalynjay/cassava_classification/reproducibility.md

         (5,)

+From here, make the directory for the new image folders:

+    ! mkdir "data/short"

-From here, make directories for each subfolder:
+And then the directories for each subfolder:

     ! mkdir "data/short1/cbb"
     ! mkdir "data/short1/cbsd"